giampaolo/psutil/docs/api.rst

 .. data:: POWER_TIME_UNKNOWN
 .. data:: POWER_TIME_UNLIMITED

-  Whether the remaining time of the battery cannot be determined or is unlimited.
+  Whether the remaining time of a battery cannot be determined or is unlimited.
-  May be assigned to :func:`psutil.sensors_battery`'s *secsleft* field.
+  May be assigned to :func:`psutil.sensors_battery`'s **secsleft** field.

   .. versionadded:: 5.1.0